xing/hops/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-* [ ] All commit messages adhere to the [appropriate format](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit) in order to trigger a correct release
+- [ ] All commit messages adhere to the [appropriate format](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit) in order to trigger a correct release
-* [ ] All code is written in plain ECMAScript v5 and is formatted using [prettier](https://prettier.io)
+- [ ] All code is written in untranspiled ECMAScript (ES 2017) and is formatted using [prettier](https://prettier.io)
-* [ ] Necessary unit tests are added in order to ensure correct behavior
+- [ ] Necessary unit tests are added in order to ensure correct behavior
-* [ ] Documentation has been added
+- [ ] Documentation has been added